How to mix plaster

 During the drying stage, you should aim to create an environment with good air circulation and low humidity.
 This will help facilitate the evaporation process and prevent issues such as mold or mildew growth.
 It is recommended to keep the room well-ventilated and cool.

-See also How to press enter in excel
+See also How to paint pebble dash

 Additionally, it is important to avoid any sudden temperature changes or exposure to direct sunlight, as this can cause the plaster to crack or warp.
 Instead, maintain a consistent temperature and allow the drying process to occur naturally.